kokojumbo/master-thesis/README.md

 master-thesis
 =============

-New way to solve a problem of Imbalanced Data.
+This project is a new way to solve a problem of Imbalanced Data.